Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Introduction

-Our main contributions are: \begin{enumerate} \item \textbf{Bio-inspired Tokenization for wrist IMU.} We introduce a scalable tokenization strategy that chunks continuous accelerometer signals into meaningful movement units for sequence modeling. \item \textbf{Contextual Representation Learning.} We present \systemname, a Transformer-based encoder pretrained via masked movement-segment reconstruction to capture the compositional structure of human activity. \item \textbf{Data-efficient transfer from large-scale pretraining.} We show that segment-based pretraining improves label efficiency over SSL baselines.
+Our primary contributions are: \begin{enumerate} \item \textbf{Bio-inspired Tokenization for wrist accelerometer.} We introduce a scalable tokenization strategy that segments continuous accelerometer signals into meaningful movement units for sequence modeling. \item \textbf{Contextual Representation Learning.} We present \systemname, a Transformer-based encoder pretrained via masked movement-segment reconstruction to capture the compositional structure of human activity. \item \textbf{Data-efficient transfer from large-scale pretraining.} We show that movement segment-based pretraining improves label efficiency over SSL baselines. \end{enumerate}